Alaska Brown Bear and Combo Hunt

 Wolf: No trophy fee.

-Dates: August 10 - September 3.
-Rivers are filled with salmon.
+Fall bear hunts: August 10 - September 3.

-Hunt Includes: Professional guide service (1X1) or (2X1), accommodations (heated Arctic Oven tents), all meals (home-made) and beverages, use of equipment, transportation in the field (inflatable boats), trophy field preparation, and transportation to local taxidermist.
+Hunt includes: Professional guide service (1X1) or (2X1), accommodations (Arctic Oven tents), all meals and drinks, use of equipment, transportation in the field (inflatable boats), and trophy field preparation.

 What to bring: See Planner tab, suggested gear list.
 Reminder, leave rifle hard case and travel clothes bag with air transporter.
 Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter bush planes.

 Travel: Arrival/departure point is Ted Stevens Anchorage International Airport, Anchorage, Alaska, where you will be met at the airport.
-Clients are responsible for commercial airline travel to/from Anchorage.
-Clients are responsible for air charter service (passenger seat and gear) from Anchorage to/from base camp.
-We suggest you arrive 1-2 days prior to your hunt commencing, to purchase Alaska hunting license, Brown/Grizzly bear locking tag, any additional hunting gear or personal items you may need.
+Clients are responsible for commercial airline travel to/from Anchorage and air charter service to/from base camp.
+We suggest you arrive 2-3 days prior to your hunt commencing, to purchase Alaska hunting license, Brown/Grizzly bear locking-tag, any additional hunting gear or personal items you may need.
 We assist clients in coordinating air charter service to/from base camp.
-Air charter fees are determined by type of float plane/aircraft (Super Cub, Maule, Cessna 206 or DeHavilland Beaver) and length of flight.
+Air charter service fees are for passenger seat, 100 pounds of gear, rifle/case, and trophy during return flight.
+Air charter fees are determined by type of float plane/aircraft (Cessna 206 or DeHavilland Beaver) and length of flight.
 Air charter flights have passenger and weight restrictions.
 You may not hunt on the same-day-airborne.
-For departure schedule, recommend 1-2 days in Anchorage for taxidermy trophy care or expediting trophy from Alaska to taxidermist of your choice.
+For after the hunt and departure schedule, recommend 1-2 days in Anchorage for taxidermy trophy care or expediting trophy from Alaska to taxidermist of your choice.
 We recommend purchasing airline tickets with flexible change policies in the event of inclement weather or unforeseen circumstances that may affect your airline travel.

-Hunt does not include: Before and after hunt expenses, commercial airfare, air charter service (passenger seat and personal gear), hotels, Alaska hunting license, fishing license, game locking tags, shipping trophy/meat, taxidermy services, and gratuity.
+Hunt does not include: Before and after hunt expenses, commercial airfare, air charter service, hotels, Alaska hunting license, big game locking-tags, taxidermy services, shipping trophy/game meat, and gratuity.